Crescent Moon EVA Foam Review

 The toe side of the Eva is quite wide, which forced most of our users, petite or not, to widen their gait while walking.
 This is a unisex shoe with thick foam decking, which, at first, just feels straight-up awkward.
 That being said, once you find your footing, the shoes are actually pretty fun.
 Taking longer steps or even upping the pace to a light jog improves the stride ergonomics immensely.
 Each step feels as though it is propelling the foot forward, so moving quickly in feels more natural than leisurely strolling along at a slower pace.
 If having a bounce in your step down groomed winter trails sounds like your jam, this is a great option.

 Ease of Use

 The cost of these snowshoes is on the lower end of our tested models.
-It still costs a solid chunk more than our best buy-winning Atlas Elektra Rendezvous and versatile MSR Evo, but not by much.
+They still cost more than other shoes in our review, but not by much.
 If you need a technical setup for floating out in deep snow and traversing steep icy hills, then they aren't worth it.
 But if you plan to stay on trails and possibly run?
 Then yes, we find them worth the price.

 If the prospect of snowshoe running is exciting to you, Crescent Moon has a model, the Luna, made for just that.